aerobatic/website/content/blog/2018-08-28-hosting-swagger-api-documentation.md

 The demo uses the [Pet Store sample](http://petstore.swagger.io/v2/swagger.json) API json definition file.
 To substitute your own API's swagger definition, you have two options:

-- Point to the swagger JSON definition via a remote URL
+- Package the swagger JSON file in the website app bundle:

   ```js
   import petStoreSwagger from "./petstore-swagger.json";